-Special characters in passwords have become essential – code-breaking computing is now so powerful that passwords without them are much less safe.
+• Using a combination of special characters, caps, numbers, and lower case letters has become essential.
+Code-breaking computing is now so powerful that passwords without them are much less safe.

 We hope these suggestions are helpful, especially now!